 The pH level of water is neutral, which can raise the pH level of acidic food.

-Drinking alkaline water will indeed neutralize the liquid for a few minutes only.
-However, it will not solve the main reason why there is acid in the stomach.
-Furthermore, drinking too much water can mess with the balance of the minerals in the body.
-As such, it can most likely increase the chances of experiencing acid reflux.
+Furthermore, drinking too much water can disturb the balance of minerals in the body, most likely increasing the chances of experiencing acid reflux.

 Water likewise blends well with fiber in your stomach.
-This not just aids control of your craving, so you don't consume a lot of food, but on the other hand, it's a decent way of absorbing excess stomach acid.
-That way, the acid will not spill up to your esophagus, creating that terrible burning sensation and numerous different symptoms.
+This helps you control your cravings so you don't consume a lot of food and is a decent way of absorbing excess stomach acid.

 Does drinking hot water help heartburn?